Oh hi there, good day to you. My name is Sander, a passionate developer with a creative mind™.

 Data collection

 The research tool can monitor the actions of 2-5 participants in a 15-60 minute session, including trading strategies, wallet upgrades, and usage of miners.
-This data will help the Institute of Network Cultures to evaluate wallet designs.

 icons representing functionalities inside the livestock application